-Now, therefore, the conditions of the obligation are such that if the principal shall faithfully, before the beginning of final closure of each facility identified above, fund the standby trust fund in the amount(s) identified above for the facility,
+Now, therefore, the conditions of the obligation are such that if the principal shall faithfully, before the beginning of final closure of each facility identified above, provide funding directly to the department in the amount(s) identified above for the facility,

-Or, if the principal shall fund the standby trust fund in such amount(s) within 15 days after an order to begin closure is issued by the Department or a U.S. District court or other court of competent jurisdiction,
+Or, if the principal shall fund in such amount(s) within 15 days after an order to begin closure is issued by the department or a U.S. District court or other court of competent jurisdiction,

-Or, if the principal shall provide alternate financial assurance, as specified in these regulations and obtain the Department's written approval of such assurance, within 90 days after the date notice of cancellation is received by both the principal and the Department from the surety(ies), then this obligation shall be null and void, otherwise it is to remain in full force and effect.
+Or, if the principal shall provide alternate financial assurance, as specified in these regulations and obtain the department's written approval of such assurance, within 90 days after the date notice of cancellation is received by both the principal and the department from the surety(ies), then this obligation shall be null and void, otherwise it is to remain in full force and effect.

 The surety(ies) shall become liable on this bond obligation only when the principal has failed to fulfill the conditions described above.
-Upon notification by the Department that the principal has failed to perform as guaranteed by this bond, the surety(ies) shall place funds in the amount guaranteed for the facility(ies) into the standby trust fund as directed by the Department.
+Upon notification by the department that the principal has failed to perform as guaranteed by this bond, the surety(ies) shall place funds in the amount guaranteed for the facility(ies) as directed by the department.